Carrots

 There is significant colour diversity within heritage carrot varieties.
 The colours you see are exhibited from the compounds within the carrot and the colours are therefore an indicator of the compounds within the vegetable and their potential health benefits.

-It is important to understand the history and original form (as much as possible) for a food, because from our understanding that original form is likely to have the right components in appropriate relationships and structures to provide the greatest medicinal benefit.
+It is important to understand the history and original form (as much as possible) for a food, because from our understanding, that original form is likely to have the right components in appropriate relationships and structures to provide the greatest medicinal benefit.
 Modern commercial breeding with its human control over the plants natural reproductive process interferes with the delicate balance of synergies that need to be established between the compounds.
 As colours are altered by man, some key compounds can in turn be altered or completely disappear.

 The modern orange carrot is largely a product of breeding begun by Dutch growers in the 16th century.
 With the rise of William of Orange and the House of Orange being represented on the Dutch flag at the time, orange carrots were adopted with patriotic fervour.
 So much so that they are now considered the ‘normal’ carrot, rather than another of man’s creations.